Aiglon-College/01-First-Webpage/README.md

 Welcome to your first coding assignment!

-For our first couple of lessons, we'll be using a special process to get started.
-We will use a simple online tool to edit our code and see it live, and then we will save our final work back here in your personal GitHub repository.
+For our first couple of lessons, we'll be using a **temporary** process to get started.
+We will use a simple online tool to edit our code and see it work, and then we will save our final work back here in your personal **GitHub repository**.

 ## ✅ Your Goal